ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/consul.md

-In this part of the guide, you'll install a different version of the demo application that now uses Consul's *Connect* feature to authorize its incoming connections using mTLS, and install *Ambassador Consul Connector* to enable $productName$ to authenticate to such services.
+In this part of the guide, you'll install a different version of the demo application that now uses Consul's *Connect* feature to authorize its incoming connections using mTLS, and install *Ambassador Consul Connector* to enable Emissary to authenticate to such services.

 The following steps assume you've already set up Consul for service discovery, as detailed above.

-1. The Ambassador Consul Connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes `Secret` for
+1. The Ambassador Consul Connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes `Secret` for Emissary to use.
-   $productName$ to use.
 Deploy the Ambassador Consul Connector with `kubectl`:

    ```shell